How to Learn Hindi Easily? A Beginner's Guide

 1. Practice Consistently

+Consistent practice is non-negotiable when you are learning a new language.
+In fact, it is non-negotiable when you are learning any skill.
 To be a consistent learner, you will need to dedicate time daily to your study.
 Different learners schedule time differently.
 Here are some options that you might find useful.

-• Schedule a 30-minute block in the morning while you have your morning coffee or tea.
+Schedule a 30-minute block in the morning while you have your morning coffee or tea.
 Schedule the next block sometime in the late afternoon or early evening.
 This scheduling strategy is especially helpful for those who have mentally stressful day jobs.
 It helps to get your learning done early in the morning.

-• For others, having a solid 30-60 minute block in the evening post-dinner also works out well.
+For others, having a solid 30-60 minute block in the evening post-dinner also works out well.

 To conclude, you need to schedule a block of time as per your work and home schedule and stick to it religiously.
 Use a free calendar application like Google Calendar with the notifications turned on.

-2. Practice your Hindi vocabulary
+2. Practice Your Hindi Vocabulary

 4. Reading and Writing Exercises

 If you decide to learn reading and writing in Hindi in addition to speaking it, you should put in the work to learn the Devanagari script.
 Start writing the script characters first and repeat them over and over till you slowly start using the sounds to put together words from the language.
 You can start with simple Hindi words.
+When you start learning new sentences, try writing them out in your notebook with a pen or pencil.
+Keep at it till you are able to write small paragraphs and then short essays.
+If you want to get better at reading, the most accessible way to achieve this is by procuring Hindi language newspapers and story books.
+You can read Hindi language news online on apps such as Daily Hunt.
+You can also buy Hindi language story books, novels, and non-fiction books from Amazon or Flipkart.

 5. Setting Realistic Goals

+Learning a language is fulfilling but it is also a serious endeavor that requires discipline and dedication.
+So you must set the right goals for yourself.
+Setting ambitious goals in a short span of time doesn’t end up working for the majority of learners.
+They ultimately run out of motivation due to a lack of results and then give up.
+It is better to set realistic and achievable goals.
 You should give yourself 2-3 months to learn Hindi but make sure that you practise daily for 30-60 minutes.
 Use all the strategies that we have listed in this blog post and don’t feel discouraged if you feel that your progress is slower than you expected.
 Initially, it feels like that to everyone but consistent effort while being kind to oneself is the best way to push through.

 6. Tracking Progress and Celebrating Milestones